Back To The San Francisco Peninsula

 I get a taxi from my home in the UK at 11:00 am for a 2:05 pm flight from London Heathrow to San Francisco.
 I’m through Security quite quickly and hang around in Departures until the gate is displayed.
 Upon arrival at the gate for boarding I find I’ve been upgraded to business class.
 Result!!
-The seats are a bit weird in BA Club World these days but comfortable and thankfully I’ve got a forward-facing one, I’m not sure I’d have liked a rear-facing one.
+The seats are a bit weird in BA Club World these days.
+It is comfortable though.
+And thankfully I’ve got a forward-facing one, I’m not sure I’d have liked a rear-facing one.

-I’m staying in Pacifica for a couple of nights, which I’ve visited before and I remember the route.
+I’m staying back in Pacifica for a couple of nights.
+As I’ve visited before and I remember the route from SFO.
 There’s the usual heavy traffic on I-280 but nothing too bad.
 After turning south onto the Pacific Coast Highway, I soon arrive at the Holiday Inn Express Pacifica at around 6.30 pm.
 The hotel have upgraded me to a partial ocean view room, which is good.
 But considering the extortionate room rate of $500+ for 2 nights, it’s the least they could do!

 There’s some football followed by baseball on the TV and I have a bit of good banter with Scotty, the barman.
 I ask him about the band being advertised for tomorrow and he says they’re good.
 So I say I’ll be back, and he wishes me well as I say goodnight and he says “See you tomorrow buddy”, which is a nice touch.
 I’ve managed to stay up past 10 pm which I hope will be enough to break the jet lag.